Susceptible-Infected Epidemics on Evolving Graphs: Proof of Theorem

 We note that \begin{itemize} \item $\P(B_d|F_0)=0$ by the definition of $F_0$. \item $\P(F_1)$ converges to 0 by Lemma \ref{upbd2}. \item $\P(B_d|F_2)$ converges to 1 by the same argument as the proof of Theorem 2.9(c) in \cite{JLW} (see page 750-752 in \cite{JLW}). \end{itemize} Therefore we have $\P(B_d)-\P(F_2)\to 0$.
 As for $\P(B_e)$, we note that by the remark at the end of the proof of (i) one has $\P(\mathcal{A}_{\log n}=\mathcal{A}_{\log n}')\to 1$ where $\mathcal{A}'_{\log n}$ is the number of active sites in evoSI at step $\log n$.
 Using the decomposition $\P(B_e)=\sum_{i=0}^2 \P(B_e \cap F'_i)$ where the event $F'_i$ is defined in a similar way to $F_i$ with $A_{\log n}$ replaced by $A'_{\log n}$, we see \begin{itemize} \item $\P(B_e \cap F_1')\leq \P(F_1')\leq \P(F_1)+o(1)=o(1)$. \item $\P(B_e \cap F_0')=o(1)$ by definition of $B_e$. \item $\P(B_e \cap F_2')=\P(F_2')+o(1)=\P(F_2)+o(1)$. \end{itemize} It follows that $\P(B_e)-\P(F_2)\to 0$.
 This implies that $\P(B_e)-\P(B_d)\to 0$.
 It remains to compute the limit of $\P(F_2)$.
 Since $\P(F_1)=o(1)$, we have

-To compute the limit of $\P(A_{\log n}>0)$, note that due to Lemma \ref{l:atst}, $A_t$ can be coupled with the exploration process of the two-phase branching process $\bar Z_m$ defined in Section \ref{britton}.
+This completes the proof of Lemma \ref{upbd-3}. \end{proof} To compute the limit of $\P(A_{\log n}>0)$, note that due to Lemma \ref{l:atst}, $A_t$ can be coupled with the exploration process of the two-phase branching process $\bar Z_m$ defined in Section \ref{britton}.
 Therefore we have (recall that $q(\lambda)$ is the survival probability of $\bar Z_m$) By \eqref{eq;f1f2} we see that $\P(F_2)\to q(\lambda)$ as well.
-This implies that both $\P(B_e)$ and $\P(B_d)$ converge to $q(\lambda)$ as $n\to\infty$ and completes the proof of (ii).
+This implies that both $\P(B_e)$ and $\P(B_d)$ converge to $q(\lambda)$ as $n\to\infty$ and completes the proof of Theorem \ref{critical_value}(ii).
 Note that using the fact that delSI is equivalent to independent bond percolation, the statement $\P(B_d)\to q(\lambda)$ also follows from standard results on percolation in random graphs.
-See, e.g., \cite[Theorem 3.9]{Jperc}. \end{proof}

-\begin{proof}[Proof of Lemma \ref{l:atst}] We only prove equation \eqref{eq:jtwt} since the other one follows from \eqref{eq:jtwt} and the fact that delSI is equivalent to percolation with edge retaining probability $\lambda/(\lambda+\rho)$.
+See, e.g., \cite[Theorem 3.9]{Jperc}.
+It remains to prove Lemma \ref{l:atst} to complete the proof of Theorem \ref{critical_value}. \begin{proof}[Proof of Lemma \ref{l:atst}] We only prove equation \eqref{eq:jtwt} since the other one follows from \eqref{eq:jtwt} and the fact that delSI is equivalent to percolation with edge retaining probability $\lambda/(\lambda+\rho)$.
 The proof consists of two steps.
 First, we define an empirical version of $W_t$.
 Let $D_1, \ldots, D_n$ be i.i.d. random variables sampled from the distribution of $D$.
 Given a sample of $D_1, \ldots, D_n$, let $\psi^n_0$ be sampled from the (random) distribution

 which is the sample empirical distribution.
 Let $\chi^n_r,r\geq 1$ have the distribution